sac3g15/CoastSat_noc/README.md

 ## LIMITATIONS
-Landsat / Sentinel co-registration issue - Coregistration process uses displace() and displacement() from GEE.
-In some areas there remains a coregistration issue which can be seen when there are large and unexpected distances between shorelines delineated between Landsat and Sentinel images.
+Landsat / Sentinel co-registration issue - Coregistration between the satellites was originally set up within the code, however, inconsistencies in the GEE functions displace() and displacement() resulted in this being temporally removed from the code.
 GEE documents are relatviely unclear on the exact methods of the functions used to coregister images, but we are working on this issue.
 More details [here](#Comment-on-Co-registration "Goto Comment-on-Co-registration")

 Cloud persistance - In cloud presistant areas and where there are few images in the median collection (count can be found in 'median_no' in shoreline attribute table), clouds can remain in the image.
 Due to their spectral similarity to sand, some false shorelines can be delineated.